ktbs/ktbs/doc/source/rest/rest.rst

 DELETE:
     Deletes a resource.

-For more information on the REST architecture, refer to TODO.
+For more information on the REST architecture, refer to http://en.wikipedia.org/wiki/Representational_state_transfer.